Spelling for Life

 Knowing how to spell requires four basic strands of knowledge: visual, morphological, phonological and etymological.
 Deciding which strand to apply and when is a formidable task for teachers.

-Our flagship programme, Spelling for Life, is the subject of a Routledge book, an online course, a teacher-training workshop and a whole school in-service.
+Our flagship program, Spelling for Life, is the subject of a Routledge book, an online course, a teacher-training workshop and a whole school in-service.
 We have also broken the subject of spelling down into key topics and are offering those as components of the greater body of knowledge that Spelling for Life encompasses.
 The links below will enlighten further.

 Browse our list of topics: